mmeyer2k/dcrypt/README.md

 $decrypyed = \Dcrypt\Aes::decrypt($encrypted, 'password', 1000);
 ```
+`cost` can also be passed into the third parameter of \Dcrypt\Mcrypt's functions.

 ## Fast One Time Pad Encryption
 Extremely fast symmetric stream encryption is available with the `Otp` class.